linode/docs/docs/applications/configuration-management/creating-your-first-chef-cookbook/index.md

 {{< /file >}}

-1. Return to `php.rb` and add the cookbook file to the recipe:
+1. Return to `php.rb` and append the `cookbook_file` resource to the end of the recipe:

     {{< file "~/chef-repo/cookbooks/lamp_stack/recipes/php.rb" ruby >}}
 cookbook_file "/etc/php/7.0/cli/php.ini" do